 Who makes up the OMC?

-- We are upper-year law students at Osgoode Hall Law School who are trained as qualified mediators and are currently enrolled in the Mediation Intensive Clinical Program.
-Our work is supervised by the Clinic Director, Professor Martha Simmons.
+- We are upper year law students at Osgoode Hall Law School who are trained as qualified mediators and are currently enrolled in the Mediation Intensive Clinical Program.
+Our work is supervised by the Clinic Co-Directors, Professor Karen Drake and Bernard Morrow.

 How long has the OMC been operational?

 - The OMC began in 2006 as a project for law students to develop mediation skills while giving back to the community by providing free mediation services.
 A more formalized clinic and outreach programs began in 2009.

 - No, we are not able to give legal advice.
 However, it is available by contacting Community and Legal Aid Services Programme (CLASP) (a free legal clinic at Osgoode Hall Law School), Legal Aid Ontario, a lawyer or a legal clinic.